intendia-oss/autorest/README.md

 *A source code generator for GWT compatible proxies from RESTful services (JSR311).*

-This porject is a fresh start of *RestyGWT* removing everything related to encoding/decoding which now is delegated to ``JSON.parse`` and ``JSON.stringify``.
+This project is a fresh start of *RestyGWT* removing everything related to encoding/decoding which now is delegated to ``JSON.parse`` and ``JSON.stringify``.
 Thought to be used with JSO or JsInterop.